In the Beginning

 This exercise is an ocean scene with boulders in the water.
-Large objects in the water create noticeable signs of water movement.
+Large objects in the water cause noticeable signs of water movement.
 Water movement is energy and interest to the viewer.

-We will need to soften many hard edges in the sky and water.
-I do that by first cleaning the paint from my brush.
-I use the damp brush on hard edges in a gentle scrubbing action.
+We will need to soften hard edges in the sky and water.
+I do that by first cleaning all the paint from my brush.
+I use a damp brush on hard edges in a gentle scrubbing action.
 It is important to gently remove paint from the sea-spray /foam areas.

 Brushes: View info on the flat brush and Chinese calligraphy brush

-For this project, I bought a package of Watercolor Cards by Strathmore at the Craft Store.
-These are 140lb. watercolor paper with envelopes.
+For this project, I bought a package of Watercolor Cardstock by Strathmore at the Craft Store.
+These are 140lb. watercolor papers with envelopes.
 The blank cards measure 5” x 6 7/8” and the envelopes are 5 ¼” x 71/4”.
 I like this package very much.

 When the painting is complete, I might cut a mat, and foam-core for a backing, to enclose with the completed painting.
 I wrap these in brown paper which leaves the card in its envelope, signed and addressed, separate.
 I enclose these together in a brown envelope for mailing.
 The recipient will frame their card-painting which is now a painting gift.

 Sketch the horizontal line to separate sky from ocean.
 Sketch in the boulders.
-Mark placement for beach.
+Mark the placement for the beach.
 Rough in the foam/spray where you want that.
 Lastly, sketch in three seagulls.

-Make sure to use tape to separate sky from back of card, using masking tape.
-This will create a clean edge between paper and painting.
+Make sure to use tape to separate the sky from back of card, using masking tape.
+This will create a clean edge between the paper and the painting.

-Start painting sky with blues and violet.
+Start painting the sky with blues and violet.
 Leave a bit of white for clouds.
-The dark part of sky is at the top right.
+The dark part of the sky is at the top right.
 Remember the sky moves in one direction.
-I used the hair-dryer to dry the sky before I started the ocean, so they don’t run and blend into each other.
+I used the hair-dryer to dry the sky before I started the ocean.
+Then they don’t run and blend into each other.

 Next is to soften hard edges with a damp brush, which I clean again and again.